-If you are deaf, or if you are hard of hearing and need a sign language interpreter in your language, one will be provided for you.
-Contact the Asylum Office with jurisdiction over your case as soon as you receive a notice for your asylum interview to notify the office that you will need a sign language interpreter in your language so that accommodations can be made in advance.
+If you are hearing-impaired and require the services of a sign language interpreter in your language, one will be provided for you.
+Please contact the asylum office with jurisdiction over your case as soon as you receive a notice for your asylum interview to notify the office that you will need a sign language interpreter in your language, so that accommodations can be made in advance.

-If available, you must bring some form of identification to your interview, including any passport(s), other travel or identification documents, or Form I-94, Arrival-Departure Record.
+If available, you must bring some form of identification to your interview, including any passport(s), other travel or identification documents or Form I-94, Arrival-Departure Record.
 You may bring to the interview any additional available items documenting your claim that you have not already submitted with your application.
 All documents must be submitted in triplicate.